issc-Swapnil/hacktoberfest2021/README.md

 # What is Hacktoberfest?

 Hacktoberfest® is open to everyone in our global community.
-Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
+Whether you are a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.

 - Hacktoberfest is a celebration open to everyone in our global community.
 - Pull requests can be made in any GitHub-hosted repositories/projects.